-Write computer programs in high-level languages such as C++ and, when appropriate, in assembly language to control the operation of a microcontroller.
-In particular, students will be able to apply the following microcontroller capabilities: memory-mapped I/O (input/output), analog-to-digital (A/D) conversion, and volatile and non-volatile memory.

-- Design automatic devices and control systems which can respond to inputs from sensors with appropriate outputs in the form of motion, light, and sound. - Design mechanical components and devices, and create prototype versions of them. - Combine the above capabilities to design integrated electro-mechanical devices of arbitrary complexity.
+- Write computer programs in high-level languages such as C++ and, when appropriate, in assembly language to control the operation of a microcontroller.
+In particular, students will be able to apply the following microcontroller capabilities: memory-mapped I/O (input/output), analogto-digital (A/D) conversion, and volatile and non-volatile memory. - Design automatic devices and control systems which can respond to inputs from sensors with appropriate outputs in the form of motion, light, and sound. - Design mechanical components and devices, and create prototype versions of them. - Combine the above capabilities to design integrated electro-mechanical devices of arbitrary complexity.

 Course Title Units

-CADD/ENGR 125 Intro to 3D Solid Modeling 3
+CADD/ENGR 125 Solid Modeling Design 3

 or

-Engineering Solid Modeling 3
+CADD/ENGR 129 Engineering Solid Modeling 3

 CS/ENGR 175 Mechatronics: Introduction to

 Microcontrollers and Robotics 3

-CS/ENGR 176 Mechatronics: Prototype Design 1 3
+CS/ENGR 176 Mechatronics: Prototype Design n 3

 CS 181 Introduction to C++ Programmir ng 4

-CIS 267 Directed Work Experience in CIS S 1-4
+CIS 267 Directed Work Experience in CI S 1-4

 or

-ENGR 182 Work Experience in Engineering l
+ENGR 182 Work Experience in Engineering J

 Technology 1-3

 ENGR 100 Introduction to Engineering and

 Design 4

-ET 110 Introduction to Basic Electronics 4
+ET 110 Introduction to Electricity and

+Electronics 4

 Total Required 22-25